Skip to main content

 Past performance does not predict future returns.

-Emerging markets declined during February.
-The MSCI Emerging Markets Net Total Return Index fell 0.6% (all performance figures in GBP unless stated otherwise).
-The Emerging Markets Equity Income Fund underperformed, falling 2.0%.
-For the year-to-date, the Fund is up 0.8% versus the benchmark up 1.7%.
+Emerging markets rallied during July.
+The MSCI Emerging Markets Net Total Return Index rose 5.6%.
+In this strong market, the Guinness Emerging Markets Equity Income Fund underperformed, rising 3.4%.
+For the year to date, the fund is up 10.7% versus the benchmark, which is up 11.2%.
+Further performance data is shown below.

 Past performance does not predict future returns